 Our objectives are to

 - Have informed students by providing related information and resources

 - Advocate for and facilitate access to services

-- Enhance personal growth and life skills
+- Enhance personal growth and well being and life skills

 - Promote campus wide awareness on the multiple stressors impacting students as well as the resiliency and strengths utilized to overcome adversity